You need to know an existing customer to get the refer-a-friend bonus.

 You can only get one bonus per person, regardless of whether you have more than one solo or any extra joint accounts.

 You’ll also only get one payment per joint account, not one each.
 So if two of you want the cash you’re better off opening two new individual accounts.

 Listen to Cash Chats, Andy’s award-winning podcast.
 Episodes every Tuesday.

 What are the requirements for the Co-operative Bank switching offer?

-As with most switching deals, you need to use the Current Account Switching Service to move over an account from a different bank.
-There’s no set end date at the moment.
+As with most switching deals, once you’ve opened the new account, you need to use the Current Account Switching Service to move over an account from a different bank.
+That old account will close.

-However, once the switch is complete, you then need to fill in the referral claim form, found on the Co-op Bank website or in a branch.
+Then, once the switch date is set, you then need to fill in the referral claim form, found on the Co-op Bank website or in a branch.
 For this you’ll need:

 - First and last name of the person referring you